Manipulating and analyzing data with tidyverse

 If we want to create a new object with this smaller version of the data, we can assign it a new name:

-Note that the final data frame (surveys_sml
+Note that the final data frame (surveys_sml) is the

 leftmost part of this expression.